DiamondLightSource/sci-react-ui/readme.md

 )
 ```

-Then pass your library's corresponding Link component to Breadcrumbs, for example:
+Then pass your library's corresponding Link component to Breadcrumbs in the linkComponent prop, for example:

 ```js
 import { Link } from "react-router-dom";